-1. A module selection annotation within the top-level configuration implementation.
+1. A module selection annotation within the top-level configuration implementation (when using Chipyard, this would usually be DigitalTop, but can also be any other module).
 To use this method, add the AutoCounterCoverModuleAnnotation annotation with the name of the module for which you want the cover functions to be turned into AutoCounters.
 The following example will generate counters from cover functions within the StreamWriter module: